rodeyseijkens/react-starter-kit/docs/how-to-build-and-deploy.md

-### Build and deploy, manual to Azure
+### Build and deploy, manual to an Node Environments

-Make sure the git build repository is hooked up to the Azure environments.
+Make sure the git build repository is hooked up to the Node environment.
 Check your package.json and look for

 ```md